-This example shows a basic Sphinx project with Read the Docs.
+This example shows the an integration of a basic Sphinx project with Read the Docs.
 You’re encouraged to view it to get inspiration and copy & paste from the files in the source code.
 If you are using Read the Docs for the first time, have a look at the official Read the Docs Tutorial.

 - 📚 docs/